SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 the selected UI element.
 Selenium-IDE also offers full editing of test cases for more precision and control.

-Note that Sel-IDE *is not designed to run your test passes nor is it designed to build all the automated tests you will need*.
-Specifically, Sel-IDE cannot add iteration or condition-statements to a test script.
-For that you will need a programming language combined with either Sel-WebDriver or Sel-RC.
-At the time of writing there is no plan to add iteration or conditions to Sel-IDE.
-The reasons are partly technical and partly that the Selenium developers wish to encourage best practices in test automation which always requires some amount of programming.  _Sel-IDE is simply intended as a rapid prototyping tool._  The Selenium developers recommend for serious, robust test automation either Sel-WebDriver or Sel-RC should be used with one of the many supported programming languages.
+Note that Selenium-IDE *is not designed to run your test passes nor is it designed to build all the automated tests you will need*.
+Specifically, Selenium-IDE cannot add iteration or condition-statements to a test script.
+For that you will need a programming language combined with either Sel-WebDriver or Selenium-RC.
+At the time of writing there is no plan to add iteration or conditions to Selenium-IDE.
+The reasons are partly technical and partly that the Selenium developers wish to encourage best practices in test automation which always requires some amount of programming.  _Selenium-IDE is simply intended as a rapid prototyping tool._  The Selenium developers recommend for serious, robust test automation either Sel-WebDriver or Selenium-RC should be used with one of the many supported programming languages.

 In Addition, since Selenium-IDE is a Firefox plugin, it can only run it's test scripts